L'equipaggio che parteciperà alla prossima edizione dell’ARC 2018

-ARC 2018: Atlantic Ocean crossing for a diabetic type 1 crew
+ARC 2018: Atlantic Crossing for a diabetic crew

 The next round of the ARC 2018 competition, the Atlantic regatta starting off Las Palmas in the Canaries and arriving at the Caribbean Island of St Lucia, involves a special crew of diabetic patients (type 1, insulin-dependent), their doctor, the head of the ‘Diabetologia della ASSL Olbia-ATS Sardegna’ (local National Health Service), and the boat’s skipper.

 The focus of this challenge is to study and monitor the effects (physiological and others) of a prolonged stay on board a 15 metre boat crossing the Atlantic Ocean, to prove that today type 1 diabetes is not and should not be considered a debilitating disease.
 It is in fact a common view that those who suffer from the condition should limit their physical activity and avoid extreme conditions, while with the right approach and awareness (of the condition and of the activity being carried out) limits can be, if not completely eradicated, at least considerably reduced.
 The crew has now been preparing for months for this experience.
 Together with the medical staff, different ways to monitor blood glucose levels are being studied, psychological profiles are being analysed and daily ‘menus’ are being prepared with the crew’s needs and situation being taken into consideration.